Radical Social Change: A Letter To Philemon

 Paul’s letter, however, is full of warm entreaty on behalf of Onesimus.
 He reminds Philemon, that God’s rule of love transcends any man-made law and that, in Jesus, both slave and master are equal.
 They are considered brothers, both children of a Heavenly Father.
 Paul was sending Onesimus back to Philemon, not as just a slave, but as family.
 Paul tells Philemon to add any debt owed by Onesimus to his own account but, in fact, considers it a favour to be done for Jesus.
 Paul is more than confident of Philemon’s response and gives much emphasis to “this faith we hold in common…and that people recognise Christ in all of it”.

 The remarkable transformative power of the Gospel spills from the words in this letter – showing the dramatic ripple effect a response to God has in our personal lives.
 It challenges everything we do, our belief systems and possibly even misplaced prejudices about others.
-It compels us to behave justly to others, with impartiality, even though the world around us might not be.
+It compels us to behave justly to others, with impartiality, even though the world around us might not be just or impartial.
 It compels us to do better and be better, simply because Jesus is.
 The Gospel of Good News often causes radical upheaval in our own lives as it forces our practices and beliefs to fall into line with the ideals of a true, loving and socially just God.

 “He’s already made it plain how to live, what to do, what GOD is looking for in men and women.
 It’s quite simple.
 Do what is fair and just to your neighbour, be compassionate and loyal in your love, and don’t take yourself too seriously – take God seriously.” – Micah 6:8, The Message